basics/jsto.../README.md

 this code can run and tested directly with js. but with types it can be transpiled to other languages, too.

-a type checker is in process, too. there will be a simple checking without type inference, this can be archived with typescript, but not at runtime.
+type inference is supported by type checker.

 | environment              | jsto... checker | typescript |
 | ------------------------ | :-------------: | :--------: |